chrisalunlloyd2-sudo/SIMS1337/README.md

 ## 🎯 What is SIMS1337?

 SIMS1337 is a **Small Language Model (SLM) agent orchestration platform** built in pure JavaFX.
 It provides a unified control center for running, evaluating, and orchestrating multiple local AI models through Ollama.
-Think of it as a **better OpenClaw** — a desktop application where SLM agents chat, vote, build topology, run pipelines, and operate autonomously.
+Think of it as a better way to use local models — a desktop application where SLM agents chat, vote, build topology, run pipelines, and operate autonomously.

 ### Core Philosophy